FEUP-LDTS-2021/ldts-project-assignment-g0402/README.md

 ## GAME DESCRIPTION

-The **Lonely Earth Invader** is a shooting text based game inspired by the game *Space Invaders* where you have to kill a wave of residents from that planet to win.
+The **Lonely Earth Invader** is a shooting text based game inspired by the game *Space Invaders* where you have to kill a wave of enemies to win.

+**Objective:**
+To win, you (the player), on your little spaceship, have to kill all the green enemies that appear on the screen.
+For that you can shoot bullets that effectively kill the monster that make contact with it (only if you have good aiming skills).
+But be careful!
+The monsters can also shoot bullets at you.
+Besides, you only have 3 lives, and if you run out of lives, you loose.
+You also loose if you let the enemies reach you, so be quick to kill them all.

 This project was developed by Ana Ramos (up201904969@edu.fe.up.pt), Gabriel Coelho (up201902223@edu.fc.up.pt) and Matias Vaz (up201900194@edu.fc.up.pt) for LDTS 2021-22.